tendermint/spec/rfc/006-backfill-blocks.md

 			conR.SwitchToConsensus(state, true)
 		}
 }
 ```

+`BackfillBlocks` would be implemented similarly to fast sync itself, by
+requesting blocks and validating them by matching the hash of the new header
+to the LastBlockID hash in the trusted header.
+This would use the same block
+pool and thus would be exclusive with the fast sync process (only one can run
+at a time).

 For completeness, the node should also retrieve the `ValidatorSet`s,
 `ConsensusParam`'s and `ABCIResponse`'s for each of the heights.
 In alignment
-with the separation between state and block, it should rather be the state sync
+with the separation between state and block, it may makes sense that the state
-reactor than the blockchain reactor that serves and requests these data
+sync reactor rather than the blockchain reactor serve, request and verify this
-structures.
+data.

 This could be done in one of two ways: use the light client via the
-RPC connection or create a new channel to send these structures through.
-I
+RPC connection or creating a new channel to send this data through.
-would lean towards the latter because this may be better suited for asynchronous
-backfilling of blocks if the node wished to pivot towards becoming an archive
-node at a later time.

-Alternatively, if we wished to extend the blockchain reactor by adding an
-additional channel, the node would benefit by having closer access to the header
+However, this separation would require multiple reads to retrieve the header at
-which would be required for verification.
+each height and would make it difficult to coordinate with the process running
+on the blockchain reactor.
+Hence I would lean towards extending the blockchain
+reactor with new channels to request this data structure, to verify it and to
+persist it to the state store.

 The back filling of blocks on start up would occur synchronously, completing
 this action before switching to either fast sync or consensus.